 The second kind of non-Humean account I want to discuss are so called “Powers Accounts.”
 These are in certain respects throwbacks to the Aristotelian view of science that the 17th century account based on mathematical laws replaced.
 Aristotelian science saw nature as composed of many different kinds of entities each with their own powers and capacities and the task of science to inventory and describe them.

-During the 17th century laws took the place of powers in scientific theories of motion.
+During the 17th century, laws took the place of powers in scientific theories of motion.
 Some advocates of the law-based accounts that arose in the 17th century kept a diminished role for something like Aristotelian powers.
 For example, Newton apparently thought that matter possesses the capacity to follow the laws of motion and gravitation.
 This was proposed as a way of making sense of the governing metaphor since a governor requires a subject capable of obedience (Psillos).
-Contemporary advocates of powers accounts like Alexander Bird reject laws in favor of powers are the only source of motion.
-On this view laws are regularities that follow from the behavior of powers.
+Contemporary advocates of powers accounts like Alexander Bird reject laws in favor of powers as the only source of motion.
+On this view, laws are regularities that follow from the behavior of powers.
 So, powers do the governing and laws record the resulting regularities.

 One of the problems with powers accounts of laws is that they like Armstrong’s universals are also out of tune with contemporary physics.
 Laws like those expressed by Schrödinger’s equation construe laws as relating the entire state of an isolated system at one time (or surface) with its state at other times while the powers account connects instantiations of powers with other instantiations of powers.
 Perhaps one could derive state relating laws from powers but that would require composition principles in addition to powers and these principles would be laws.
 Also, it is difficult to see how this would work for quantum mechanics where the quantum state of a system is not composed of the quantum states of parts.